DundeeUniLifeSci/BS32011/README.md

 _Deliverables:_ The final finished web site that allows the data downloaded from GEO to be interrogated via a web form.

+## Assessment of lab books

+In this practical your Git repository is your lab book.
+The [guidelines](labbook.md) explain what is expected of a repository.